liyafe1997/CustoMIUIzerMod/README.md

 5. Mod: Hide app from recent list

-6. Remove unlock icon animation on launcher
+6. Mod: Remove unlock icon animation on launcher

 7. Backup/Restore Settings: Use Document Provider to load/save backup file instead of hard coded the path.
 For compatible with Android 11's new storage policy.